A Saint Who Levels Up Through Necromancy

 The moment he grabbed the Odram’s Grass, Shin Junseok flew into a temper.

-“That’s for stabilizing mana.
-The potion’s effect isn’t even coming out properly, and if you put in Odram’s Grass—”“Match it to a fixed mana value and it helps with amplification and improving healing power.
-You’re an alchemist and you don’t even know that?”“…”
+“Match it to a fixed mana value and it helps with amplification and improving healing power.
+You’re an alchemist and you don’t even know that?”

 Because the one who figured it out is you.

-Shk, shk, shk.
+Shk, shk, shk—.

 Is it — is it actually working?

-This made no sense.That he knew Shin’s own research project was strange enough.
-And the way he used the workshop’s tools and materials like his own home was suspicious too.And yet.
+None of it made sense.
+That the stranger knew Shin’s own research project was odd enough, and the way he handled the workshop’s tools and materials as though they were his own only deepened the suspicion.

 Odram’s Grass had an effect like that?

-The picture of a man without a shred of hesitation.Sensing there was some unspoken “basis” to Yujin’s work, Shin only stood there, blankly watching.
+The very picture of a man without a shred of hesitation.
+Sensing some unspoken “basis” beneath Yujin’s every move, Shin only stood there, watching blankly.

 How much time passed.